-In the experiments, we compare a number of state-of-the-art algorithms for active learning in CBIR.
-The compared algorithms include the following existing algorithms:
+In the experiments, we compared a number of state-of-the-art algorithms for active learning in CBIR.
+The compared algorithms included the following existing algorithms:

-- (1) Random: the simplest and naive approach for relevance feedback with SVM [Tong and Koller 2000], denoted by Random. - (2) SVM Active Learning: the baseline is the original SVM active learning algorithm that samples examples closest to the decision boundary [Tong and Chang 2001], denoted by $SVM{\rm AL}$. - (3) SVM Active Learning with Angular Diversity: a heuristic modification of SVM active learning that incorporates diversity in batch sampling [Brinker 2003], in which the diversity measure is based on the cosine value of the maximum angle with a set of induced hyperplanes.
-We denote it by $SVM{\rm AL}^{\rm DIVA}$. - (4) SVM Active Learning with Entropic Diversity: similar to (2), a recently proposed active learning method that incorporates diversity for active learning [Dagli et al. 2006], which employed an information-theoretic approach for diversity measure.
-We denote it by SVM{AL}^{DIVE}. - (5) Semi-Supervised Active Learning: a fusion of semi-supervised learning and SVM active learning, intended to overcome the small sample learning issue of regular SVM active learning [Hoi and Lyu 2005], denoted by SSAL.
+- (1) Random: the simplest and most naive approach for relevance feedback with SVM [Tong and Koller 2000], denoted by Random. - (2) SVM Active Learning: the baseline is the original SVM active learning algorithm that samples examples closest to the decision boundary [Tong and Chang 2001], denoted by SVMAL. - (3) SVM Active Learning with Angular Diversity: a heuristic modification of SVM active learning that incorporates diversity in batch sampling [Brinker 2003], in which the diversity measure is based on the cosine value of the maximum angle with a set of induced hyperplanes.
+We denote it by SVMDIVAAL. - (4) SVM Active Learning with Entropic Diversity: similar to (2), a recently proposed active learning method that incorporates diversity for active learning [Dagli et al. 2006], which employed an information-theoretic approach for the diversity measure.
+We denote it by SVMDIVEAL.

-and four variants of our proposed batch mode active learning (BMAL) algorithms:
+(5) Semisupervised Active Learning: a fusion of semisupervised learning and SVM active learning, intended to overcome the small sample learning issue of regular SVM active learning [Hoi and Lyu 2005], denoted by SSAL.

-- (6) SVM BMAL with Quadratic Programming: the proposed BMAL method solved by the quadratic programming algorithm with the supervised SVM method, denoted by $SVM{BMAL}^{(QP)}$. - (7) SVM BMAL with Combinatorial Optimization: the proposed BMAL method solved by the combinatorial optimization algorithm with the supervised SVM method, denoted by $SVM{\rm BMAL}^{\rm (CO)}$. - (8) Semi-Supervised SVM BMAL with Quadratic Programming: the proposed semi-supervised SVM BMAL method solved by the quadratic programming algorithm, denoted by SVM BMAL.
+There are also four variants of our proposed batch mode active learning (BMAL) algorithms:

-(9) Semi-Supervised SVM BMAL with Combinatorial Optimization: the proposed semi-supervised SVM BMAL method solved by the combinatorial optimization algorithm, denoted by $SVM{\rm BMAL}^{\rm SS(CO)}$.
+- (6) SVM BMAL with Quadratic Programming: the proposed BMAL method solved by the quadratic programming algorithm with the supervised SVM method, denoted by SVM(QP)BMAL. - (7) SVM BMAL with Combinatorial Optimization: the proposed BMAL method solved by the combinatorial optimization algorithm with the supervised SVM method, denoted by $SVM{BMAL}^{(CO)}$ . - (8) Semisupervised SVM BMAL with Quadratic Programming: the proposed semisupervised SVM BMAL method solved by the quadratic programming algorithm, denoted by $SVM{BMAL}^{SS(QP)}$ . - (9) Semisupervised SVM BMAL with Combinatorial Optimization: the proposed semisupervised SVM BMAL method solved by the combinatorial optimization algorithm, denoted by $SVM{BMAL}^{SS(CO)}$ .

-To evaluate the average performance, we conduct every experiment by a set of 200 random queries with image examples sampled from the datasets.
-We simulate the CBIR procedure by returning the l images with shortest Euclidean distance to a given query example.
-The retrieved l images are then labeled and used as the set of initially labeled data to train the relevance feedback algorithms.
-An RBF kernel with fixed kernel width is used for all the algorithms.
-Regarding the parameter setting, the regularization parameter λ is set to 0.01 (or C=100) for SVM in all experiments, and the λ set to 1 for both proposed semi-supervised batch mode active learning algorithms (i.e., ${\rm SVM{BMAL}^{SS(QP)}}$ and $SVM{BMAL}^{SS(CO)}$).
-The combination parameters used in the two diversity-based active learning methods SVM{AL}^{DIVA} and SVM{AL}^{DIVE} are tuned by cross validation using a holdout set.
-For performance evaluation metrics, average precision (AP) and average recall (AR) are adopted, in which the relevance judgements are based on whether the query image and the retrieved image belong to the same category.
+To evaluate the average performance, we conducted every experiment on a set of 200 random queries with image examples sampled from the datasets.
+We simulated the CBIR procedure by returning the l images with the shortest Euclidean distance to a given query example.
+The retrieved l images were then labeled and used as the set of initially labeled data to train the relevance feedback algorithms.
+An RBF kernel with fixed kernel width was used for all the algorithms.
+Regarding the parameter setting, the regularization parameter $\lambda$ was set to 0.01 (or C = 100) for SVM in all experiments, and the $\lambda$ set to 1 for both proposed semisupervised batch mode active learning algorithms (i.e., $SVM{BMAL}^{SS(QP)}$ and $SVM{BMAL}^{SS(CO)}$ ).
+The combination parameters used in the two diversity-based active learning methods $SVM{AL}^{DIVA}$ and $SVM{AL}^{DIVE}$ were tuned by cross validation using a holdout set.
+For performance evaluation metrics, average precision (AP) and average recall (AR) were adopted, in which the relevance judgments were based on whether the query image and the retrieved image belonged to the same category.
 The same evaluation methodology has been widely adopted in previous CBIR research [Tong and Chang 2001; Hoi and Lyu 2005].
-Finally, we implement the proposed algorithms and other compared methods all in MAT-LAB and evaluated their performances on a Windows PC with Dual-Core 3.4GHz CPU and 3GB RAM.
+We implemented the proposed algorithms and other compared methods all in MATLAB and evaluated their performances on a Windows PC with Dual-Core 3.4-GHz CPU and 3-GB RAM.
 Because of limited space, in the following subsections, we focus on the methods' quantitative performance.
-More results on visual retrieval comparison are available online http://www.cais.ntu.edu.sg/~chhoi/SVMBMAL/.
+More results on visual retrieval comparison are available online.